 i Electricity directive

 The Electricity Directive focuses specifically on establishing the European internal market for electricity.
 In particular, it sets out public service obligations for electricity undertakings and customer protection obligations, the monitoring of security of supply by Member States, technical rules and the promotion of regional cooperation of Member States and NRAs.
 As regards new generation capacity, it establishes an authorisation procedure and a tendering option.

-Furthermore, transmission systems and TSOs must be unbundled; however, Member States may instead opt to designate an independent system operator.
+Furthermore, transmission systems and TSOs must be unbundled from generation and supply due to the natural monopoly offered by transmission and distribution ownership; however, Member States may instead opt to designate an independent system operator.
 Unbundling provisions include the designation and certification of TSOs by NRAs, their tasks, ownership unbundling, dispatching and balancing, and confidentiality, as well as defining decision-making powers of TSOs regarding the connection of new power plants.

 Distribution system operators (DSOs) must also be unbundled.
 The Directive provides for their designation by Member States, their tasks and confidentiality obligations, and provisions on optional closed distribution systems.
 For both TSOs and DSOs, the unbundling process includes the transparency of their accounts to Member States or any designated authority.